FVT-Dojo/IsKingInCheckUI/NOTES.md

 - ✅ Unit: GET call to mock/backend
 -- ✅ implement successfull call
 -- ✅ implement unsuccessfull call
-Response: process to the three outputs we want to show to the user Show the user the output of the 'game'
+Response (unit): process to the three outputs we want to show to the user Show the user the output of the 'game'